srlinuxeurope/DCFPartnerHackathon/README.md

 ~/DCFPartnerHackathon$
 ```

-For explanatory purposes, suppose we want to deploy the sros-generic-lab:
+For explanatory purposes, suppose we want to deploy the srl-generic-lab:

 Change directories
 ```